Want Some Help?

 After the acromioplasty procedure, the surgeon focuses on the biceps tendon.
 When the bicipital groove is in view, the transverse humeral ligament is cut.
 Next, an osteotome is used to open the joint capsule and create a trough next to the bicipital groove.
 Three small holes are drilled along each side of the trough.
 The surgeon places the loose end of the biceps tendon in the new groove.

 Sutures are woven into one drill hole, through the tendon, and out the opposite drill hole.
 This is repeated for the remaining two sets of drill holes.
 Next, the top end of the ruptured tendon is cut off.
-Finally, the are firmly secured.
+Finally, the three sutures are firmly secured.

 When the surgeon is satisfied with the repair, the transverse humeral ligament and joint capsule are sutured, followed by the skin incision.
 The arm is bent at the elbow and placed in a light splint that is to be worn for four weeks after surgery.